jupito/dwilib/README.md

 Tools in development to support analysis of Diffusion-Weighted Imaging (DWI) data, with focus on prostate cancer.

-Input data can be provided in DICOM or custom ASCII or MATLAB format.

 This software is being developed as part of a research project at the [Magnetic Resonance Imaging Research Center](http://mrc.utu.fi/), Turku, Finland.

+Note: This is very much under construction.
+The program code is written on demand basis, for custom needs at in-house projects.

 Features
 --------
+- Read input data as DICOM, or in custom ASCII or MATLAB formats
 - Perform model fitting (Monoexponential ADC, Kurtosis, Stretched exponential, Biexponential)
 - Calculate correlation with Gleason score